| AS QUICK AS CAN BE based on

 "Oh, Jules; Koa is stoned out of her mind and blowing the whole thing."

-"No, no; she's finished early in the second half.
+"No, no; she'll be finished early in the second half.
 It's going great, just as it should."

 "But, can't you appreciate --"

 "I appreciate everything you've done and will do.
 Most of all, I appreciate you.
 Listen.
 Feel it.
 Understand it.
 It's in the air.
 This is a smash.
-You are a success."
+You're a success."

 "Jules," she murmured.